When you can appeal

 - you disagree with it

-- the decision wasn’t made within 8 weeks (13 weeks for a major development, eg 10 or more dwellings or a building of more than 1,000 square metres)
+- the decision wasn’t made within 8 weeks (13 weeks for a major development, such as 10 or more dwellings or a building of more than 1,000 square metres)

 There’s no fee for appealing.

 Only the person who made the application can appeal.
 If you didn’t apply, you can comment on an appeal instead.

 Deadline for appealing

 If you disagree with a decision, you must appeal within 6 months of the date on the decision notice from your local planning authority.

 If they didn’t make a decision within 8 weeks, you can appeal up to 6 months after the decision was due.

 The deadline’s earlier if you’ve received an enforcement notice - you must appeal within 28 days of the notice.